 Yes.
 Some patients with a small to moderate amount of astigmatism do well with rigid contact lenses.
 Others require special “toric” contact lenses which incorporate specific astigmatism correction into the lens.
 Our contact lens staff will advise you regarding your options.

-Some patients over the age of 40 choose to correct one eye for distance, and the other eye for near.
-This is often viewed as an alternative to bifocals.
+Monovision is when a patient chooses to correct one eye for distance, and the other eye for near sighted vision.
+This is often viewed as an alternative to bifocals for those over the age of 40.
 The near distance can be varied; we work with you to choose the best option for your work and daily activities.
 80% of patients find that monovision works well for them.

 Like monovision described above, bifocal contact lenses are appreciated by those over the age of 40.
 These specialized contact lenses include correction for both distance and near in each lens, both left and right.
 This allows both eyes to be used together for distance and near tasks, often providing better depth perception and more comfortable computer viewing than monovision.
 Bifocal contact lenses are available in soft or rigid styles.